Wiechciu/text-forge/docs/menus.md

 !!!
 Note

-    Some modes haven't support for auto format, this option will be enabled just for supported modes.
+    Some modes don’t support Auto Format; this option is enabled only for supported modes.

 ### Auto Indention
 When enabled, editor will try to calculate indention level when you add new line; Otherwise, will